serviejs/popsicle/README.md

 ### Plugins

-A simple plugin interface is exposed through `Request#use` and promises.
+A simple plugin interface is exposed through `Request#use`.

 #### Existing Plugins